-- To aid the integrative work of cancer treatment centers by providing oncology trained massage therapists who administercomplimentary hand and foot massage therapy to cancer patients and caregivers in a collaborative environment.
+- Aid and collaborate with the medical staff of cancer treatment centers by providing oncology-trained massage therapists who administer complimentary hand and foot massage therapy to over 20,000 cancer patients and caregivers.

-- To offer financial assistance to licensed massage therapists for advanced training through approved third-party oncology massage classes and to provide hands-on experience with cancer patients.
+- Offer financial assistance to licensed massage therapists for advanced training in oncology massage.

-- To give back to communities by participating in community outreach events, such as wellness fairs, cancer support gatherings and sporting events to help spread the word about massage therapy for cancer survivors.
+- Give back to communities by participating in community outreach events that would help spread the word about massage therapy for cancer survivors.

 Oncology massage therapy is a type of massage that is specific to a person who is living with cancer and for those who have had a history of cancer.
 This comfort-oriented massage is tailored for each individual, from those in active treatment to those in recovery or survivorship, as well as for those at the end of life.
 Adjustments to the massage, such as type of pressure and avoidance of affected areas in the body as well as side effects from medications and treatments are taken into account so that a safe and beneficial massage can be given.
 A properly trained oncology massage therapist can safely provide comfort, stress reduction and relaxation at any stage of a cancer journey.

-Oncology Massage Alliance (OMA) provides no-cost hand and foot massages to anyone undergoing cancer treatment while in the infusion centers and radiation areas.
-OMA offers a compassionate and skilled touch that would help decrease stress to cancer patients during chemotherapy and pre-and post-radiation treatments.
-By providing our service at no charge to patients and their caregivers, we hope to lessen the stress of additional financial burdens.
-In addition, OMA’s presence in medical facilities brings awareness to the public about the benefits of oncology massage therapy for cancer survivors.
+Oncology Massage Alliance (OMA) will help oncology massage therapists to enter into a contract with their local cancer facility centers using our program as a template.
+We encourage the oncology massage program to offer no-cost hand and foot massages to anyone undergoing cancer treatment while in the infusion centers and radiation areas.
+The local therapist would offer compassionate and skilled touch that would help decrease stress to cancer patients during chemotherapy and pre-and post-radiation treatments.
+By providing this service at no charge to patients and their caregivers, therapists can help lessen the stress of additional financial burdens.
+In addition, an oncology massage presence in medical facilities brings awareness to the public about the benefits of oncology massage therapy for cancer survivors.

-OMA aspires to partner with healthcare institutions, professionals and insurance companies to procure enough funding so that oncology massage therapy will be included in every patient’s cancer care plan.
-Once OMA’s program has been established, we believe that the services that are valued by patients will encourage healthcare institutions to procure and expand OMA’s services through a variety of options:
+OMA aspires to help oncology massage therapists partner with their local healthcare institutions, professionals and insurance companies to procure enough funding so that oncology massage therapy will be included in every patient’s cancer care plan.
+Once their program has been established, we believe that the services that are valued by patients will encourage healthcare institutions to procure and expand oncology massage services through a variety of options:

-- To obtain OMA services by providing annual donations to OMA as a cost-effective means of maintaining oncology massage therapy services from oncology-trained massage therapists in their facilities.
+- To obtain oncology massage therapy services from oncology-trained massage therapists in their facilities.

-- To hire OMA therapists as independent contractors; OMA would simply provide recruitment services, professional massage therapy continuing education support, and consultation if requested.
+- To hire oncology massage therapists as independent contractors; OMA would simply provide recruitment services, professional massage therapy continuing education support, and consultation if requested.